 If you’ve paid really close attention to the news over the past couple of years, and have a good memory, you’ll recognize that those countries have been grouped together before.
 The Obama administration singled them out for travel restrictions.

 So if you’re asking why Trump picked those 7 countries for his ban: Trump didn’t pick them.
 All Trump did was take an already-existing list and expand on the restrictions.
-If the recent immigration ban ends up as a court case, you can bet that the Trump administration will try to cite the previous administration’s actions as precedent.
+If the recent immigration ban ends up as a court case, the Trump administration will try to cite the previous administration’s actions as precedent.

-It isn’t really a “Muslim ban” either.
+It isn’t a “Muslim ban” either.
 If it was, a lot more countries would be included.

 If Trump wanted a “Muslim ban,” then he somehow forgot NINE out of the top TEN countries.
 That doesn’t seem likely.
-If Trump really wanted to discriminate against Muslims, he would obviously ban immigration from the countries with the largest Muslim populations.
-As noted by The International Spectator, almost 90 percent of the world’s Muslims are not impacted by the immigration ban.
+If Trump really wanted to discriminate against Muslims, he’d ban immigration from countries with the largest Muslim populations.
+As noted by The International Spectator, almost 90 percent of the world’s Muslims are not impacted by the temporary immigration ban.